zik-uralov/daily-jokes/joke_history.md

 - 2025-11-29 13:40:07: I ordered a chicken and an egg from Amazon.
 I'll let you know. (source: https://icanhazdadjoke.com/)
 - 2025-11-29 14:00:08: Kryptonite has been found to contain trace elements of Chuck Norris roundhouse kicks to the face.
 This is why it is so deadly to Superman. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-30 16:21:44: Did you hear about the scientist who was lab partners with a pot of boiling water?
 He had a very esteemed colleague. (source: https://icanhazdadjoke.com/)
+- 2025-11-30 16:41:46: What do you get if you put a duck in a cement mixer?
+Quacks in the pavement. (source: https://icanhazdadjoke.com/)